NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.6.md

 * `nuget push *.nupkg` fails when snupkg does not exist - [#8148](https://github.com/NuGet/Home/issues/8148)

-* Pack, and several other code paths, fails dependant on locale.
+* Pack, and several other code paths, fail dependent on locale.
 Use RegexOptions.CultureInvariant - [#8246](https://github.com/NuGet/Home/issues/8246)

 * Perf: DG Spec for unloaded project scenarios should not be written in preview restores - [#8793](https://github.com/NuGet/Home/issues/8793)